14 CLINICAL STUDIES

-Fistulizing Crohn's Disease
+Fistulizing Crohn's Disease in Adults

-In the first trial, 94 patients received 3 doses of either placebo or infliximab at Weeks 0, 2 and 6.
-Fistula response (≥50% reduction in number of enterocutaneous fistulas draining upon gentle compression on at least 2 consecutive visits without an increase in medication or surgery for Crohn's disease) was seen in 68% (21/31) of patients in the 5 mg/kg infliximab group (P=0.002) and 56% (18/32) of patients in the 10 mg/kg infliximab group (P=0.021) vs. 26% (8/31) of patients in the placebo arm.
+In the first trial, 94 adult patients received 3 doses of either placebo or infliximab at Weeks 0, 2 and 6.
+Fistula response (≥50% reduction in number of enterocutaneous fistulas draining upon gentle compression on at least 2 consecutive visits without an increase in medication or surgery for CD) was seen in 68% (21/31) of patients in the 5 mg/kg infliximab group (P=0.002) and 56% (18/32) of patients in the 10 mg/kg infliximab group (P=0.021) vs. 26% (8/31) of patients in the placebo arm.
 The median time to onset of response and median duration of response in patients treated with infliximab was 2 and 12 weeks, respectively.
 Closure of all fistulas was achieved in 52% patients treated with infliximab compared with 13% of placebo-treated patients (P<0.001).

-In the second trial (ACCENT II [Study Crohn's II]), patients who were enrolled had to have at least 1 draining enterocutaneous (perianal, abdominal) fistula.
+In the second trial (ACCENT II [Study Crohn's II]), adult patients who were enrolled had to have at least 1 draining enterocutaneous (perianal, abdominal) fistula.
 All patients received 5 mg/kg of infliximab at Weeks 0, 2 and 6.
 Patients were randomized to placebo or 5 mg/kg maintenance with infliximab at Week 14.
 Patients received maintenance doses at Week 14 and then every 8 weeks through Week 46.
 Patients who were in fistula response (fistula response was defined the same as in the first trial) at both Weeks 10 and 14 were randomized separately from those not in response.
 The primary endpoint was time from randomization to loss of response among those patients who were in fistula response.

 Among the randomized patients (273 of the 296 initially enrolled), 87% had perianal fistulas and 14% had abdominal fistulas.
 Eight percent also had rectovaginal fistulas.
 Greater than 90% of the patients had received previous immunosuppressive and antibiotic therapy.